Christian Mafla

-Christian Camilo Mafla Rebellón (born January 15, 1993), known as Christian Mafla, is a Colombian footballer who plays for Categoría Primera A side Deportivo Cali.
+Christian Camilo Mafla Rebellón (born January 15, 1993), known as Christian Mafla, is a Colombian footballer who plays for Categoría Primera A side Independiente Santa Fe.

 Career

 Boyacá Chicó

 Christian Mafla made his professional debut for Boyacá Chicó on April 27, 2011, during a 2-0 Copa Colombia loss to Alianza Petrolera.

 New England Revolution

 On December 21, 2020, the New England Revolution announced the signing of Christian Mafla from Atlético Nacional.
 On February 2, 2022, it was announced that Mafla and the Revolution had agreed to mutually part ways ahead of the 2022 season.